Mexico / Itineraries

 Founded in 1542 by Francisco de Montejo, Merida is similar to most colonial-era cities with its historic centre focussed on a large square, known as the Zocalo, around which are a number of the city’s most important buildings including San Ildefonso Cathedral, one of the oldest cathedrals in the whole of Latin America.

-There a number of museums and galleries worth visiting in your stay although the strikingly modern Gran Museo del Mundo Maya is located in the northern outskirts of the city.
+There a number of museums and galleries worth visiting in Merida including the strikingly modern Gran Museo del Mundo Maya which is located in the northern outskirts of the city.

 • Plaza Mayor in Merida, Yucatan